Making a long distance move checklist is key when moving far away.

 And moving a long distance can be even more challenging.

-There are many things to think about when making a long-distance move – from figuring out how to transport all of your belongings to getting acclimated to your new surroundings.
+There are many other things to think about when making a long-distance move – from figuring out how to transport all of your belongings to getting acclimated to your new surroundings.

 Along with the list of things do do comes a sense of excitement, too!
 It’s a fresh start, and adventure, your new digs.